top of page

 Pimlico Advocate: Marlyse Pikul

-My name is Marlyse Pikul and I’m originally from upstate New York.
-I met my husband on Cape Cod in 1970, and it has become a special place for us.
-Our friends, the DaCosta/Perry family, owned a summer cottage on Pimlico Pond where we spent many fun-filled weekends and fell in love with the pond and the surrounding area.
-When the cottage next door to them became available for sale in 1984, we jumped at the chance to become part of our treasured pond‘s community.
-Over the years, our children and grandchildren have developed the same love of pond life.
-We’ve made memories of swimming, fishing, floating, tracking turtles and ducks, kayaking, jumping off our old raft , roasting s’mores, hosting clam and lobster boils— and so much more!
+I’m originally from upstate New York.
+I met my husband on Cape Cod and it became a special place for us.
+When the cottage next door to our friends, the DaCosta/Perry family, became available for sale, we jumped at the chance to join the Pimlico Pond community.
+Over the past 50 years, our children and grandchildren have made wonderful memories of swimming, fishing, floating, tracking turtles, kayaking, jumping off our raft — and so much more!
 Pimlico Pond is a magical place for us, and preserving it for generations to come is paramount!

 Susan_Perry.jpg